 Monopolize became the first horse to score back-to-back victories at the HKIR when claiming the Hong Kong International Bowl for the second time in 1996.

-The Elie Lellouche-trained Partipral won the Vase in 1995, the first of 14 French-trained HKIR winners over the years.
+The Elie Lellouche-trained Partipral won the Vase in 1995, which was one of the 14 French-trained HKIR winners over the years.

-Renowned international racehorse owner/breeder, the late Sheikh Maktoum Al Maktoum, had his first HKIR success with Soviet Line, winner of the Hong Kong International Bowl in 1994.
+Renowned international racehorse owner/breeder, the late Sheikh Maktoum Al Maktoum, had his first HKIR success with Soviet Line in the 1994 Hong Kong International Bowl.

 For the first time at the meeting, Hong Kong runners won both the Invitation Cup and Bowl – the John Moore-trained Motivation landed the Cup while the Neville Begg-trained Winning Partners claimed the Bowl.

 Romanee Conti became the second mare in four years to win the Hong Kong International Cup in April 1993.
 American mare Glen Kate won the Hong Kong International Bowl at the same meeting.

 Gerald Mosse rode River Verdon to win the 1991 Invitation Cup.
 The Frenchman went on to get seven more HKIR wins and remains one of the most successful jockey in HKIR history.